workstaffhq/helpcenter/docs/managers/staff/rate-per-skill.md

 ## Planning a Rate Change

 - Go to the **Employment** tab of the worker's profile
-- Under **Remuneration**, click on **Plan a change and/or specify per-skill rates**
+- Under **Compensation**, click on **Plan a change and/or specify per-skill rates**
 - Select the date that the rate change will be effective
 - Enter the **New Base Hourly Rate**
 - Click on **Save**.

 :::note
 You can choose to have the rate change apply to a past date.
-In this case, the remuneration for all shifts worked on or after that date will be affected.
+In this case, the compensation for all shifts worked on or after that date will be affected.
 :::

 ## Specifying Per-Skill Hourly Rates

 For each staff member, Workstaff allows you to specify hourly rates for each skill in their profile.
-The rate you define for the each skill will be applied to the remuneration conditions whenever you book someone for a specific role.
+The rate you define for the each skill will be applied to the compensation conditions whenever you book someone for a specific role.

 - Go to the **Employment** tab of the worker's profile
-- Under **Remuneration**, click on **Plan a change and/or specify per-skill rates**
+- Under **Compensation**, click on **Plan a change and/or specify per-skill rates**
 - Select the date from which the rate change will be effective
 - Select a skill, enter the corresponding hourly rate and click on **+**
 - Click on **Save**.